What is Electroless Nickel with Medium Phosphorus?

-Electroless Nickel has a high melting point of 890 degrees and can perform well in high temperature oxidizing environments being able to withstand ohot Steam, Air and Flue gases.
+Electroless Nickel has a high melting point of 890 degrees and can perform well in high temperature oxidising environments being able to withstand hot Steam, Air and Flue gases.

-Electroless Nickel is also suitable for saltwater and petroleum application and can withstand corrosive factors such as nitrogen, acidic chemicals and more.
+Electroless Nickel is also suitable for saltwater and petroleum applicatiosn and can withstand corrosive factors such as nitrogen, acidic chemicals and more.